VAK42/NCKH/ReadMe.md

 ## CHAPTER 1: INTRODUCTION & THEORETICAL FRAMEWORK

 ### 1.1 The Crisis Of Academic Mental Health & The Failure Of Traditional Diagnostics
 Academic Stress Has Metastasized Into A Global Educational Crisis, Correlating Strongly With Dropout Rates, Sleep Disorders, & Long-Term Anxiety.
 It Is No Longer Merely A Pedagogical Concern But A Public Health Emergency.
 Traditional Diagnostics, Relying On Intermittent Clinical Interviews Or Determining Scales Like The Perceived Stress Scale (Pss-10), Are Reactive, Resource-Heavy, & Plagued By **Social Desirability Bias**—Where Students Under-Report Distress To Maintain An Image Of Competence & Resilience.
 By The Time A Counselor Intervenes, The Student Is Often Already In Crisis.

-[Image of the transactional model of stress and coping]

 ### 1.2 The Digital Phenotype Hypothesis
 We Posit The **"Digital Phenotype Hypothesis"**: That The Cumulative Micro-Interactions A Student Performs Within A Digital Learning Environment (Lms)—Timestamped Logins, Submission Latency, Forum Activity, & Textual Sentiment—Contain Latent Signals That, When Aggregated, Form A High-Fidelity Proxy For Psychological State.
 Just As Biological Phenotypes Express Genotypes, Digital Phenotypes Express Cognitive Coping Strategies.
 This Research Seeks To Decode These Signals Using Supervised Machine Learning.